dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 <figcaption>This approach also enables data to be shared and exchanged between applications.</figcaption>

 Taking the toolbar as an example, the `@univerjs/ui` plugin offers the `IMenuService` for registering menu items, as well as rendering the toolbar for desktop devices.
 Meanwhile, the `@univerjs/sheets-ui` and `@univerjs/docs-ui` plugins can implement the context menu items for spreadsheets and documents, respectively, and register these items with `IMenuService`.
-When registering menu items, plugins can determine to show or hide certain menu items by specifying the `hidden$` property, for example, hiding all spreadsheet menu items if users are not working on a spreadsheet.
+When registering menu items, plugins can determine when to show or hide certain menu items by specifying the `hidden$` property, for example, hiding all spreadsheet menu items if users are not working on a spreadsheet.

 <div class="note">
   <span class="note-symbol">💡</span>
-  <p>This approach not only provides consistent user interaction across various document formats, but also renders the correct buttons based on the type of document the user is currently working with.</p>
+  <p>This approach not only provides consistent user interaction across various document formats.</p>
 </div>

 ![](/workspace/img1.png)

-Univer’s infrastructure integrates plugins with universality and inclusivity in mind, supporting features like:
+In the design of Univer, there are many designs involving "underlying mechanisms" and "plugin extensions", such as:

-- Shortcut key
+- Shortcuts
 - Copy & paste
 - Collaborative editing
 - Find & replace

-- And more.
+and more.

 > For detailed information, please check out the [Univer Architecture Document](/guides/concepts-and-architecture/architecture).

 ## Formula Engine Linking Different Documents

-The primary challenge of Univer’s formula engine is to support various applications such as **table, text, and canvas**, along with associated capabilities such as **condition format, data validation, and pivot table** to be integrated into the formula dependency calculation mechanism.
+The primary challenge of Univer’s formula engine is to bring formulas into various applications (table, text, and canvas), and empower associated features such as **conditional formatting, data validation, and pivot table** to be integrated into the formula system.
 And of course, we don’t accept any compromise in performance and stability when integrating these features.

 <video
   src="https://docs-assets-us-west.oss-us-west-1.aliyuncs.com/univer.ai/workspace/blog-formula.mp4"
   controls
 />

+Here we would like to give further explanation of how we bring formulas to different kinds of applications.
 Formulas in documents or slides would be wrapped in a special data structure named **Foreign Formula Field**.
 When a Foreign Formula Field gets loaded, the formula would register its dependencies to the formula engine's **Dependency** module.
 You can assume the Foreign Formula Field as a cell in a virtual worksheet.
-The advantage of this approach is that it implements formula dependency and calculation cohesively.
-Once the formula calculation is done, the operation of writing the calculation results back to the virtual worksheet would be intercepted and ultimately the results would be writen to Foreign Formula Field.
+The advantage of this approach is that it implements formula in documents or slides just as how it was implemented in spreadsheets.
+Once the formula calculation is done, the operation of writing the calculation results back to the virtual worksheet would be intercepted and ultimately the results would be written to Foreign Formula Field.

 > For detailed information, please check out the [Formula Engine Architecture Document](/guides/concepts-and-architecture/formula).

 ![](/workspace/img2.png)

-Additionally, Univer’s formula engine now supports executing calculation within **Web Worker**, allowing formula calculation with zero blockage for user experience.
-To faciliate this design, we developed the `@univerjs/rpc` plugin aimming to make cross-thread communication between the main-thread and web-worker as straightforward as communicating within the same thread.
+Additionally, Univer’s formula engine now can run within **Web Worker**, allowing formula calculation with zero blockage for user experience.
+To facilitate this design, we developed the `@univerjs/rpc` plugin aiming to make cross-thread communication between the main-thread and web-worker as straightforward as communicating within the same thread.
 What's more, the rpc plugin makes the formula engine agnostic to the underlying message channel, so server side calculating would be easy to implement as it was for Web Worker.

 > For detailed information, please check out the [Web Worker Architecture Document](/guides/concepts-and-architecture/web-worker).